 The audience has changed over time, however.
 The need to see teams as independent firms has faded.
-Recent start-up leagues such as the WNBA and MLS have experimented with a single-entity structure, in which each team is owned and operated by the league, although the WNBA has since moved away from this model.
+Recent start-up leagues such as the Women's National Basketball Association (WNBA) and Major League Soccer (MLS) have experimented with a single-entity structure, in which each team is owned and operated by the league, although the WNBA has since moved away from this model.
 The public's perception of locus of honest effort resides more with the players than it does with the ownership structure.

 Not all professional sports are organized in the league structure.
 Sports such as golf or tennis developed and continue to operate today using a different organizational structure.
-Sometimes referred to as professional tournament sports, their development is chronicled in the next section.
+Sometimes referred to as professional tournament sports, the next section chronicles their development.